jsantanders/jsantanders.github.io/_posts/2013-11-1-Discrete-and-continuous-convolution-a-brief-interactive-review.md

  $$\tag{2} f*g=\sum^{\infty}_{m=-\infty} f[m]g[n-m] $$

- We can see the convolution just a fancy word for the operation per se, like a matrix product or even simple, like a polynomials division.
+ We can see the convolution just a fancy word for the operation per se, like a matrix product or even simple, like a polynomials sum.
 But in this post we are interesting in understand how works this operation.
 And here we go:

  <div class="main_block">